coreBOS/coreBOSDocumentation/user/pages/03.getting-started/06.license/02.vpl11/item.md

 13\.
 MULTIPLE-LICENSED CODE.

-Initial Developer may designate portions of the Covered Code as “Multiple-Licensed”.
-“Multiple-Licensed” means that the Initial Developer permits you to utilize portions of the Covered Code under Your choice of the MPL or the alternative licenses, if any, specified by the Initial Developer in the file described in Exhibit A.
+Initial Developer may designate portions of the Covered Code as "Multiple-Licensed".
+"Multiple-Licensed" means that the Initial Developer permits you to utilize portions of the Covered Code under Your choice of the MPL or the alternative licenses, if any, specified by the Initial Developer in the file described in Exhibit A.